cupy/cupy/docs/source/install.rst

 If you need to pass environment variable (e.g., ``CUDA_PATH``), you need to specify them inside ``sudo`` like this::

   $ sudo CUDA_PATH=/opt/nvidia/cuda pip install cupy

+If you are using certain versions of conda, it may fail to build CuPy with error ``g++: error: unrecognized command line option ‘-R’``.
+This is due to a bug in conda (see `conda/conda#6030 <https://github.com/conda/conda/issues/6030>`_ for details).
+If you encounter this problem, please downgrade or upgrade it.

 .. _install_cudnn: